FAQ

 • Completely free — no credit card required

-• 300 requests per day, resetting at midnight UTC
+• 300 requests per day (up to 100 per hour), resetting at midnight Eastern Time (America/Toronto)

 • Designed for development, testing, and small projects